-Query Name Behavior and Usage SIS Trip Report Recommendations Displays a prompt for the Entity Key for an SIS Trip Report record and then displays the list of Risk Assessment Recommendation records that are linked to the specified SIS Trip Report record.
-SIS Trip Reports Query Displays a prompt for the Entity Key for an SIS Trip Report record and then displays the list of SIS Trip Report records and information that is stored in each record.
+Query Name Behavior and Usage SIS Trip Reports Query Displays a prompt for the Entity Key for an SIS Trip Report record and then displays the list of SIS Trip Report records and information that is stored in each record.

-• Reports: The following table displays the report that exists in the Reports sub-folder.
+Reports: The following table displays the report that exists in the Reports sub-folder.